ABOUT

 Through Time and Thyme: A Living Stillroom

-The women of the past did not simply “make remedies.”
+The women of the past did not separate life from medicine.

 I don’t reenact the past.

-I carry its living thread into the present — and invite others to remember, too.
+I carry what still lives — and invite others to sit with it too.

 My Roots: A Life Woven in Land and Lore